Colin Batch: Other

-KHC Dragons experienced remarkable success in their first appearance in the EHL.
-The Dragons went through Round 1.1 undefeated beating German powerhouse and 2x EHL champions UHC Hamburg 4–2 to finish 1st in Pool E and take them into the KO16.
-Developing a reputation in the EHL for beating the big clubs of European hockey continued in the KO16 when the Dragons defeated the 2009–10 German champions Rot-Weiss Köln 3–2.
+KHC Dragons experienced success in their first appearance in the EHL.
+The Dragons went through Round 1.1 undefeated beating German team and 2x EHL champions UHC Hamburg 4–2 to finish 1st in Pool E and take them into the KO16.
+KHC Dragons’ success continued in the KO16 when they defeated the 2009–10 German champions Rot-Weiss Köln 3–2.
 KHC Dragons faced Reading HC in their KO8 encounter losing the battle in a shoot-out 2–2 (1–2).
-The Dragons are well and truly a big in Europe!